 Kitch-iti-kipi

 This spring is one of Central U.P.’s most popular natural attractions.
-Located in Palms Book State Park, Kitch-iti-kipi is Michigan’s largest freshwater spring.
-A self-guided raft lets you cross the water, see and photograph the fascinating world below.
+In Palms Book State Park near Manistique, Kitch-iti-kipi is Michigan’s largest freshwater spring.
+A self-guided raft lets you cross the water and photograph the fascinating world below.
 You will need a Michigan Recreation Pass or day pass to enter the park.

 Swedish Pantry and Sayklly’s Confectionery